the-tobias-project/hydra/README.md

 ### Build the image yourself

-To run the setup, first navigate to this directory, then run the following:
+To run the setup first download the binary files (ending with `.so`) from [here](https://console.cloud.google.com/storage/browser/hydra-example-data).
+Then navigate to this directory and run the following:

 `bash up.sh`

 (or, if the executable bit is active, `./up.sh`)

-This will first build your image to include all necessary libraries and runtime requirements, then run the data prep script located in `testData/`.
-This script may take anywhere between 10 minutes to several hours to complete, depending on network connections and computational resources available.
+This will build your image to include all necessary libraries and runtime requirements.
 Once the `up.sh` script has completed, you should find yourself inside the docker container with a prompt that looks like this:

 ```bash